-According to the applied GS methodology “Technologies and Practices to Displace Decentralized Thermal Energy Consumption - 11/04/2011”, sample size for the KPT is recommended to be 30 (with a minimum sample size of 20).
+According to the applied GS methodology “Technologies and Practices to Displace Decentralized Thermal Energy Consumption - 24/04/2015”, sample size for the KPT is recommended to be 30 (with a minimum sample size of 20).
 In order to arrive at good results in the KPT, the methodology further gives guidance on defining the sample size based on the Coefficient Of Variation (COV) from BS/PS or other surveys available for this region.
 In this case, the COV was calculated based on the fuel saving results from the BS-PS.
-A COV of 0.66 was obtained In the applied methodology (page 44) the lowest COV for paired samples is given as 1.2 and with this the recommended sample size is 45.
-Furthermore, from the BS-PS results, a attrition factor was found to be 12% (113 HH were identified for the survey but 99 HH were used in analysis), which represents 6 HH of the 45 sample.
-Therefore the sample size for the KPT was defined as 51 households.
+A COV of 0.63 was obtained.
+50 households were sampled for the Baseline and Project performance field tests.

 Make quantitative measurements (Performance Field Tests)